 - Keeper of the Monadnock Sustainability Plan.
 Based on a 2005 regional energy assessment, the Monadnock region spends approximately $350,000,000 on energy in our buildings and transportation needs, if we reduced our energy use by 30% through simple no to low cost strategies, we could reduce our energy bills and avoid exporting $105MN a year.
 Since New Hampshire ranks high for the cost of energy, the savings are worth our effort.
 The Monadnock Sustainability Action Plan has been developed as a basis to advance the work of municipalities, businesses, non-profits, institutions, and citizens in the Monadnock Region toward reducing dependence on imported fossil fuels for energy and improve the environment and human health in the region.
 MSN encourages you to please review this practical guide created by your fellow citizens for opportunities to be part of the solution.

 - Sponsor of the Monadnock Community Solar initiative (MCSi).
 MSN collaborated with students from Antioch University New England to bring community solar to the Monadnock region.
 This yielded a comprehensive evaluation of community solar; a public presentation and the formation of the Monadnock Community Solar Initiative (MCSi) steering committee.
-The MCSi steering committee worked to install the first MCSi system on the Monadnock Food Co-op.
-MSN supported the formation of the steering committee for the initial project with the understanding that it would develop a guidebook the NH Community Supported Solar Guide that can be used by others to pursue a locally owned, clean, renewable energy system on their school, CSA, church or other site in their community.
+The MCSi steering committee worked to install the first MCSi system on the Monadnock Food Co-op which produced over 42 MW hours of clean electricity in the first year.
+MSN supported the formation of the steering committee for the initial project with the understanding that it would develop a guidebook the NH Community Supported Solar Guide that can be used by others to pursue a locally owned, clean, renewable energy system in their community.

 - Sponsor of the Business Energy Efficiency Rally (BEER) formerly the 10% Challenge.
 The program was started in 2007 to support and encourage local businesses to make voluntary efforts to reduce greenhouse gas emissions (GHG), the Greater Keene Chamber of Commerce and the City of Keene were among the original sponsors.